 S. Demonstrate how a public golf course is managed to benefit birds.

-The Department, through the Golf Course Division, also continues to manage approximately 1.5 acres of native prairie at Mee-Kwon County Golf Course that was planted in 2008.
-The Department has also stopped mowing large areas of the golf course in conjunction with scattered tree plantings to create a savannah-like habitat throughout the property.
-As mentioned in the Basic Requirements section, bird boxes were installed at both Mee-Kwon and Hawthorne Hills Golf Courses in 2008 and have been monitored every year since.
+The Department, through the Golf Course Division, continues to manage approximately 1.5 acres of native prairie at Mee-Kwon County Golf Course that was planted in 2008.
+The Department has also stopped mowing large areas (approximately 25 acres all together) of the golf course in conjunction with scattered tree plantings to create a savannah-like habitat throughout the property.
+As mentioned in the Basic Requirements section, bird boxes were installed at both Mee-Kwon and Hawthorne Hills Golf Courses in 2008 and have been monitored nearly every year since.

 T. Document that your community maintains a birding trail or hot spot location with educational signage and/or literature.
 (Note: A birding hotspot alone is not sufficient - your community must actively promote birding and public education at the site itself.)

 Ozaukee County is home to 22 birding "hot spots," including 11 along the Ozaukee Interurban Trail.
 "Hot spots" located along the trail are marked with a "Trailside Birding Hot Spot" sign as shown in the attachments.
 Additional educational signage can be found at seven kiosks along the Trail and in three County Parks identifying and detailing the various birding "hot spots," important bird habitat types including wetland, open grassland, riverine, woodland, and Lake Michigan, as well as the typical species of birds one may find in each habitat type.
-The Department promotes these birding areas through a variety of events, announcements and distribution of the Ozaukee County “Trailside Birding Guide” including the annual Treasures of Oz event, International Migratory Bird Day and the Ozaukee County Fair.
+The Department promotes these birding areas through a variety of events, announcements and distribution of the Ozaukee County “Trailside Birding Guide” at events including the annual Treasures of Oz event, International Migratory Bird Day and the Ozaukee County Fair.
+The Ozaukee County Tourism Council also actively distributes the guide from online website requests.
+Several hundred guides have been distributed over the last several years.

 V. OTHER: Demonstrate in a narrative.

 Ozaukee County is also a member of the North Branch Milwaukee River Wildlife and Farming Heritage Area Advisory Committee.
 This representation is indicative of Ozaukee County’s long-term efforts to promote the Natural Areas and Critical Species Habitat Management Plan for Southeastern Wisconsin.
-Ozaukee County has also incorporated the December, 2010 amendment to the Regional Natural Areas and Critical Species Habitat Management Plan recommendations into its Park and Open Space Plan (POSP) for implementation.
-Ozaukee County implemented one of the recommendations of the POSP through the acquisition of the Lion’s Den Gorge Nature Preserve.
+Ozaukee County has also incorporated the December 2010 amendment to the Regional Natural Areas and Critical Species Habitat Management Plan recommendations into its Park and Open Space Plan (POSP) for implementation.
+Ozaukee County implemented three significant priorities of the recommendations of the POSP through the acquisition of the Lion’s Den Gorge Nature Preserve, Shady Lane Natural Area – part of Hawthorne Hills County Park and the Milwaukee River Mesic Woods Natural Area and Clay Bluffs Cedar Gorge Nature Preserve County Park including the Cedar Gorge Natural Area and the Port Washington Clay Banks Natural Area.
+The Ozaukee County Planning and Parks Department Director is also on the Friends of Cedarburg Bog Board of Directors and the Ozaukee County Tourism Council Board of Directors and assists with programming.

 C. Document an ongoing community program to incorporate a significant number of native trees, native shrubs, native herbaceous plants, and/or cultivars of native species in public or large-scale private landscaping.